Measure and Dimension of Sums and Products: Proof of Theorem

-it follows that $(F_j)_{j=0}^{\infty}$ is a uniformly convergent sequence of continuous cumulative distribution functions.
+It follows that $(F_j)_{j=0}^{\infty}$ is a uniformly Cauchy and (consequently) uniformly convergent sequence of continuous cumulative distribution functions.
 Therefore the limit $F$ is a continuous cumulative distribution function of a Borel probability measure $\mu$ on $\RR$.
 Hence $(\mu_j)_{j=0}^{\infty}$ converges weakly to $\mu$. \end{proof}